Chukobyte/seika-engine/README.md

-# Roll Back Engine
+# Seika Engine

-A 2D game engine that's used for a work in progress fighting game.
+An open source 2D/3D game engine.
 Windows only for now, but may support other platforms in the future.
-Full documentation can be found [here](https://chukobyte.github.io/roll-back-engine/).
+Full documentation can be found [here](https://chukobyte.github.io/seika-engine/).

 ### Dependencies & Tools